Suzu, Ishikawa: Industries

-More recently, Suzu has become known for its production of specialized charcoal for use in the Japanese tea ceremony.
+More recently, Suzu has become known for its production of sawtooth oak charcoal (クヌギ炭, kunugi-zumi) for use in the Japanese tea ceremony.

 Education

 Suzu has seven public elementary schools and four middle schools operated by the city government, and one public high school operated by the Ishikawa Prefectural Board of Education.
 The prefectural also operates one special education school.

 Transportation

 Noto Railway's Noto Line ran from Anamizu Station to Suzu's Takojima Station until April 2005, when the line was permanently closed.
 Today, the city does not have any passenger railway service.

 Highway

+Air

+The city does not have its own airport with the nearest airport is served by Noto Airport which is located 35 km west of Suzu.
+The airport provides daily flights to Tokyo - Haneda which is operated by ANA Airways.